Mfaizl/jsongrapher-pyasd/README.md

 # JSONGrapher (python)
-This is the python version of JSONGrapher (with JSONRecordCreator), for plotting JSON records with drag and drop, with tools for creating the JSON records.
+This is the python version of JSONGrapher with JSONRecordCreator.
+This package is for plotting JSON records with drag and drop and has tools for creating the JSON records.

 To use python JSONGrapher, first install it using pip:
 <pre>